bigbrotherisstillwatching/ut-radio/README.md

 Unfortunately (at the moment?) this does not work, when connected to speakers etc. over bluetooth and is only for arm64.

-Keep in mind that it might lead to problems when doing an OTA update, so better uninstall before and reinstall after updating.
+Keep in mind that:

+-it might lead to problems when doing an OTA update, so better uninstall before and reinstall after updating -it is an unconfined app with full access to the system

 ## Download

-You can try the last artifact from Actions (https://github.com/bigbrotherisstillwatching/ut-radio_metadata_workaround/actions/runs/7349674686/artifacts/1138170184)
+You can try this artifact from Actions (https://github.com/bigbrotherisstillwatching/ut-radio_metadata_workaround/actions/runs/7349739360/artifacts/1138181556)